keijiinouehotmail/OpenAIGPTAssistedColumnPCF/README.md

 # "OpenAI GPT Assisted Column" PCF control

 This PCF control can take advantage of the OpenAI GPT service to get an answer to record-by-record questions based on predefined patterns.
+This is using OpenAI Chat completions with "gpt-3.5-turbo" model.

 ## Usage